 - a) Annual Fees and Compliance Forms.
 Participating businesses will be assessed an annual fee designed to cover preventative maintenance, the replacement of damaged sign panels, and the continuing administration of the program, and be required to return a completed compliance form satisfactory to the Administrator.
 The fee will be evaluated periodically by the administering agency to ensure an adequate fund for future projected expenses.
 Failure to pay the fee and/or return the compliance form within the specified time shall constitute breach of the Logo Agreement and will be cause for removal of the logos, and the assignment of liquidated damages incurred by the Trust because of the breach.
-At the time the annual fee is assessed, the businesses shall also be required to complete a business compliance form included on the invoice.
-Businesses participating in the attraction service category will not be assessed an annual fee for their trailblazer signs, but will be required to pay the full costs of repair and replacement of any attraction trailblazer as costs are incurred.

-- b) Temporary Removal.
+At the time the annual fee is assessed, the businesses ~~also~~ shall also be required to complete a business ~~eligibility~~ compliance form included on the invoice.
+Businesses participating in the attraction service category will not be assessed an annual fee for their trailblazer signs, but will be required to pay the full costs of repair and replacement of any attraction trailblazer as costs are incurred. - b) Temporary Removal.
 If a business is closed for more than 2 weeks, its logos shall be removed, except for attraction and camping logos with the "SEASONAL" supplemental message.
 It will be the responsibility of the owner to notify the administering agency to remove the logos at the beginning of a closed period and to reinstall or uncover the logos upon reopening the business.
 A fee will be charged for temporary removal and installation. - c) Logos.
 Businesses shall supply all new and replacement logos, and shall be responsible for the cost of installing replacement logos.
 All field work for new or replacement logos shall be performed by a Department pre-qualified contractor and authorized by the administering agency. - d) Refurbishment.
-When the majority of logo sign panels need to be replaced (assumed to be every 18 years), additional fees may be assessed to cover the cost of replacing the signs or sign panels. - e) Attraction Signs.
-A business that has an existing highway sign (e.g., a supplemental guide sign) may only qualify for a logo sign if they agree to fund all necessary construction costs associated with accommodating their sign.
+When the majority of logo sign panels need to be replaced (assumed to be every ~~10 to 185~~ years), additional fees may be assessed to cover the cost of replacing the signs or sign panels.